black/MuseExperiment/README.md

 It should work, but you need to remove the soft_beep method as it's specific for Windows.

-## 🛠️ Status – July 13, 2025
+## 🛠️ Status – July 27, 2025
-This is Lesson 1 in a planned multi-part series.
-It is functional and tested with the Muse 2 and Muse S devices.
+Just published Lesson 2.
+It is functional and tested with the Muse 2 on Windows.
 Contributions and issues are welcome.

 ## 👤 Author
 Fred Simard